Frequently Asked Questions

 The middle of the curve, the IC50, can be ambiguous as is sometimes defined in two alternative ways:

-Note that this definition of absolute IC50 requires that the inhibitor brings the binding or response down to less than 50% (where 0% is defined by a large dose of a standard inhibitor).
+The absolute IC50 requires that the inhibitor brings the binding or response down to less than 50%.
 If the inhibitor only brings the response down to (say) 60%, then the curve never crosses the Y=50% line, so the absolute IC50 is undefined.

 When are the relative and absolute IC50s the same?